 Oncology massage should only be provided by a Licensed Massage Therapist who has received training in the specifics of cancer and cancer treatment and how to modify your sessions accordingly.
 A written treatment plan can be presented to your doctor for approval.
 I am a Preferred Practitioner with the Society for Oncology Massage and have completed over 200 hours of training and hands-on practical work in cancer, lymphedema, and end of life care.

 The lymphatic system is one of the key components of our immune system.
 Its primary function is the removal of toxins and waste from the body.
-Manual Lymphatic Drainage (MLD) stimulates the flow of lymph fluid to align the lymphatic system with the natural rhythm of the body boosting your immunity.
+Manual Lymphatic Drainage (MLD) is a light touch modality that stimulates the flow of lymph fluid to align the lymphatic system with the natural rhythm of the body boosting your immunity.
+It is not massage therapy but can be performed by a trained massage therapist or lymphatic therapist.

 When the lymphatic system is working effectively, you are better equipped to: